 There are different traditions regarding Christmas and the practices people celebrate all over the world.
 Most of the customs and traditions are quite similar in the UK, Italy, France, Netherlands, Poland, and Mexico.

-People in the USA often like to use the popcorn threaded string to decorate the Christmas tree.
-The gingerbread houses are also common to make and binge eat during Christmas.
+People in the USA often like to use popcorn threaded string to decorate the Christmas tree.
+The gingerbread houses are also common to make and satiate eat during Christmas.
 The traditional Christmas drink in the USA is Eggnog.

 Many people like to go to churches to celebrate Jesus’s birth.
 The churches organize special carol services and events.
 The Fathers there also narrate the story of Jesus Christ.

-There are Christmas shops which sell the decoration stuff of the Christmas throughout the year.
+There are Christmas shops that sell the decoration stuff of Christmas throughout the year.
 People also decorate their houses and main doors with Santa Claus and snowmen.
 It’s a tradition to serve cookies and a glass of milk to Santa on Christmas Eve.

 Here are the translations of the phrase Merry Christmas in different languages, with brief details of the Christmas practices in the particular region.